 On this page, we’ll look at how to identify Japanese knotweed, characteristics of Japanese knotweed, different types of Japanese knotweed, plants that look like Japanese knotweed and many other Japanese knotweed related topics and subtopics.

 Use our identification form at the side of this page if you’d like to use our free Japanese knotweed identification service.

 Frequently mistaken for common shrubs such as dogwood due to the large amounts of foliage it produces, Japanese Knotweed is identified by its creamy white flowers, bamboo-like stems and shovel-shaped green leaves.
 Below we’ve created a detailed overview of Japanese Knotweed characteristics.

 Japanese knotweed characteristics

-- Japanese Knotweed Flowers – Cream white colour, 0.5cm wide, forms clustered panicles that can grow to 10cm.
+- Japanese Knotweed Flowers – Cream white in colour, 0.5cm wide, forms clustered panicles that can grow to 10cm.
 Blooms very late summer (August/September)

 - Japanese Knotweed Height – Typically grows to 2.1m (7ft) but can grow up to 3m (9.8ft).

 - Japanese Knotweed Leaves – Light green with red or purple flecks.
 Heart or shovel-shaped with a pointed tip and shoot out from nodes in a zig-zag pattern.
 New Japanese Knotweed leaves are rolled up with dark red veins while mature leaves can grow up to 20cm.

 - Japanese Knotweed Stem – Grow in a zig-zag pattern, green with purple and red speckles, hollow and grows to 2-3 metres in height.
 Can Grow up to 2cm a day.